benoit-liquet/BSS-PCA-PLS/Section-6.1/Vignette_PCA_BSS.md

 # Suggestion to choose the best subset size *k*:

+    -  \% of commun PEV between sparse Comp and non-sparse Comp or
     - Choice best subset according drop in PEV or
-    - \% of commun PEV between sparse Comp and non-sparse Comp

 -   Choice 1: